 "The new president who replaced Chavez," said the General.

-"NGO speak only of civil society in the narrow interpretation," says Tariq Ali.
-In the case of Latin America as expressly stated by Tariq Ali that NGOs actually made to immobilize the movement of people, do depoliticization and run projects funded for the benefit of the donor.
+"NGOs only talk of civil society in a narrow interpretation," said Tariq Ali.
+In the case of Latin America as expressly stated by Tariq Ali that NGOs actually made to paralyze the movement of people, do depoliticization and execute projects financed for the benefit of the donor.

-"Intellectual diminishing critical", said Tariq Ali.
-These symptoms occur in nearly all parts of the world, even in Latin America, most of the traditional intellectual is precisely opposite to the movement of people.
-Except in China, many intellectuals who opposed the government into a democratic pioneer issues ororiterianisme against the Chinese government.
-"But unfortunately most of them do it from America.
-"The intellectuals who want to make a change must take part in a broader social movement.
-"That must be created now is an organic intellectual who has a connection with the mass movement and political alternatives," said Tariq Ali.
+"Critical Intellectual diminishing," said Tariq Ali.
+These symptoms occur in nearly all parts of the world, even in Latin America, most of the traditional intellectual in fact at odds with people's movement.
+Except in China, many intellectuals who opposed the government became a pioneer issues ororiterianisme democracy against the Chinese government.
+"But unfortunately most of them do so from America.
+"Intellectuals who want to make a change must take part in a broader social movement.
+"That must be created today are organic intellectuals who have a connection with mass movements and political alternatives," said Tariq Ali.